thoughtbot/ruby-science/book/solutions/use_convention_over_configuration.md

 ` app/controllers/summaries_controller.rb@2c632f078:9,15

 Now we'll never need to change our controller when adding a new strategy; we just add a new class following the naming convention.

-However, there are two drawbacks we should fix before merging:
+There are two drawbacks we should fix before merging:

 * Before, a developer could simply look at the controller to find the list of available strategies.
 Now you'd need to perform a complicated search to find